Post by Main Admin Account on May 10, 2006 21:19:21 GMT -5

 I have the Rowe pottery first version and I feel that this set has wonderful play value.
 This set has survived much play and is still unclipped or broken.
 I love the handpainted version. it looks so sweet.
 We also have the PM version of Samantha's lemonade set and I feel that version is sturdier and heavier than the Mattel.
 I also like the more muted golden red cherries

-My dolls: Samantha Evangeline Claire (PC German), Felicity Christiana Liberty (PC 1991 West German), and Mairin Ainslee Fiona Flynn (fka Nellie 2004)
+My dolls: Samantha Evangeline Claire (PC German), Felicity Christiana Liberty (PC 1991 West German), Ma'iri'n Ainslee Fiona Flynn (fka first edition Nellie 2004) and Galilee Calais Faith Greystone (fka Classic Caroline 2013)

 Felicity West German PC 1991 (in storage)